Automated Frequency Picks

-The Predictions page (available for Daily 3 and Daily 4 games) runs an automated prediction algorithm that generates picks for each upcoming draw.
-Unlike Quick Pick, which gives you random numbers, this system uses four distinct statistical signals to produce data-informed selections — and tracks its own performance with real profit/loss numbers.
+The Frequency Picks page (available for Daily 3 and Daily 4 games) runs an automated algorithm that generates a frequency pick for each upcoming draw.
+Unlike Quick Pick, which gives you random numbers, this system uses four distinct statistical signals to produce data-informed selections — and tracks its own historical performance with real hit-rate numbers.

 The Four Signals

-Each prediction is built from four weighted signals:
+Each frequency pick is built from four weighted signals:

 - Hot Signal: Favors numbers that have been drawn frequently in the recent window.
-This captures momentum — numbers on an active streak.
+This captures recent activity — numbers on an active streak.

-- Due Signal: Favors numbers with a large gap since their last appearance.
-This captures mean-reversion potential — numbers that have been absent longer than usual.
+- Longest-Gap Signal: Favors numbers with a large gap since their last appearance — numbers that have been absent longer than usual.

 - Positional Signal: Looks at per-position frequency rather than overall frequency.
 A digit might be cold overall but hot in a specific position.